6.24.1 Simple numeric output

-The simplest output functions are those that display numbers from the data stack.
-Numbers are displayed in the base (aka radix) stored in base (see Number Conversion).
+The simplest output functions are those that display integers from the data stack.
+Numbers are displayed in the base (aka radix) stored in base (see Base and integer decimal point).
+For outputting integers with additional formatting requirements see Integer to string conversion.

 . ( n – ) core “dot”